TyruswooStudio/McKathlin_DayNight-MZ/README.md

    such as Add Time or Set Time.
 For example, an inn might use Set Time to pass the night and make it morning.
 See the Plugin Command Examples section for more info.

-Optionally, you can set up a cycle where some nights have different lighting and a different switch active from most nights.
-We call this Bloodmoon, but in your game you can tie any meaning to it you want:
-New Moon, Full Moon, Blue Moon, Eclipse, whatever you have in mind.
-Here's how to set it up:
-1. Set the plugin parameter Enable Bloodmoon to ON.
-2. Use the plugin parameters to assign any Bloodmoon switches and variable you plan to have your game's events use.
-3. Set the plugin parameters Days in Moon Cycle and Nights Before First Bloodmoon to set how often unusual nights happen and when they start.
-4. Adjust the Bloodmoon dusk, night, and dawn tone phases to your liking.
-    The default settings give these nights a dark red cast, but you can change this to whatever you like.

 ## Map Notetag Examples